NicholasSebastian/Handal-Cargo/README.md

 ## TO DO LIST

-- Change the 'Kode Pembayaran' of the Payments pages to use (year)(number) instead of '_id'.
 - Printing:
   - Instead of automatically opening the print dialog directly, have options at the bottom of the page:
     - A 'print' button.